quaredevil/docs-1/docs/architecture/cloud-native/defining-cloud-native.md

 ## Thinking in terms of the cloud…

-Cloud native systems are *all about the cloud*: Born, developed and deployed in the cloud – specifically designed to thrive in a cloud environment.
+Cloud native systems are *all about the cloud*: Born, designed, developed and deployed to thrive in a cloud environment.
 Development teams design these systems from the ground-up in a highly-dynamic, virtualized environment.
 They are built to exploit the platform and infrastructure capabilities of the cloud delivery model: Elasticity, resilience, redundancy, orchestration and on-demand features.

 The focus moves to “*how”* the application is created and deployed, not so much “*where*.”
 Cloud native apps make extensive use of PaaS (Platform as a Service) infrastructure and managed services.